mars0i/popco2/doc/R/ConvertToRdata.md

 popco2 git repository aliased to my data dir on the Cheaha scratch filesystem.

+When this is done, you might want to run `wc -l` on each csv file to make sure they all have the correct number of rows.

 <small>(You can do the same thing on a system that doesn't have qsub to
 submit batch jobs by simply running everything starting with `popco` as many times as you want.
 Note that `many-times` will try to split